The Familiar Spirit: Companion to Witches

 The spirit might be passed down from parent to child in a family of witches, or it was often reported to be gifted to the witch by a power powerful spirit in the otherworld.

-Because fairy lore was so aggressively demonized by the Church (see When Witches Communed with Fairies), fairies became equated with demons.
+Because fairy lore was so aggressively demonized by the Church, fairies became equated with demons.
 Thus, the folkloric rulers of the fairies were often conflated with the devil, or seen to be in league with him.

 Therefore, we see some witches receiving their familiars from the fairy king or queen, and others from the devil himself.
 For this reason, familiar spirits were often equated with demons by witch hunters.